ldtteam/MinecoloniesWiki/source/tutorials/building_tool.md

 # Building Tool

 <br>
 Welcome to the Building Tool page.
 Crafting the building tool is simple and it is *THE* most important tool you will need for the entire mod.
-With the building tool you can place the Supply Ship or Supply Camp, all the buildings, worker huts and even even any structure scanned by you ([Schematics](../tutorial/schematics) in the perfect spot.
+With the building tool you can place the Supply Ship or Supply Camp, all the buildings, worker huts and even even any structure scanned by you (see [Schematics](../tutorial/schematics)) in the perfect way.
 The possibilitites are endless!
 Watch a short video of how it works here:
 <br><br>
 <p style="text-align:center; font-size:20pt;"><b><a name="build_tool">Build Tool Video.</a></b></p>